mulefish/typescript_sandbox/README.md

 Browser: http://localhost:3000/version2.html

 # screencap : Good match example
+A couple of things to notice here:
+ - I have NOT told the system what event this is; It auto-determined that.
-Notice CommonClick maps into these events: ExitLinkClick,FAQClick,LinkClick,LiveChatClick,NavigationLinkClick,TopBannerClick
+ - 'CommonClick' maps into these events: ExitLinkClick,FAQClick,LinkClick,LiveChatClick,NavigationLinkClick,TopBannerClick

 ![image1.png](./image1.png)